tomjoht/learnapidoc/_docs/Publishing API documentation/pubapis_swagger_intro.md

 ## Responses to Swagger documentation

 With my project, I used the Swagger UI to parse my Swagger specification.
-I customised Swagger UI's colors a bit, added a logo and a few other features.
-I spliced in a reference to Bootstrap so that I could have pop-up modals where users could generate their authorisation codes.
+I customized Swagger UI's colors a bit, added a logo and a few other features.
+I spliced in a reference to Bootstrap so that I could have pop-up modals where users could generate their authorization codes.
 I even added some collapse and expand features in the description element to provide necessary information to users about a sample project.

 Beyond these simple modifications, however, it takes a bit of web developer prowess to significantly alter the Swagger UI display.